liggiorgio/ogd/Docs/GameDesignDocument.md

 	Using targeting cards: a card that needs to target a cell can be activated by tapping on it once.
 An arrow will appear from it towards the center of the board.
 The second tap, that is to be performed on a face, will activate the effects on the selected face.
 Tapping outside of the board will cancel the card selection.

 #### 5.3.1.
 Interfaces

+For all interfaces, the phone is considered to be in portrait mode, vertically held.

+>Main menu

+The main screen features the necessary buttons, the details of which will be further described in the assets section, on a static background.
+The buttons are, as they appear from top to bottom:

+Campaign
+Duel
+Shop
+Settings

+The main menu screen will also feature a red X button to quit the game on the top right side of the screen.

+>Shop screen

+The shop will feature Robin on the bottom left of the screen, filling the whole bottom part with a conversazion balloon containing "Hey!
+Nothing better than some new gear to go into battle again!".
+Above him the screen will show 3 different kinds of card packs, with their pricing and the "BUY!" button.
+When the player taps on a pack, a small balloon will appear from it.
+From top to bottom, the packs will be:

+Card Pack - 60 gold - Balloon: "Contains 3 new cards!"
+BIG Pack - 120 gold - Balloon: "Contains 7 new cards, convenient!"
+THE PACK-O - 300 gold - Balloon: "Contains 20 new cards!
+HUGE DEAL!"

+The top left corner shows a little insertion with the player's money account, with a small "+" button on the side.
+Tapping on the money or the + will open the "buy coins with real money" pop-up.
+The exchange rate is €1 - 100 gold, with bigger bundles to be decided upon.

+>Card selection

+The card selection pop-up appears before queuing for a game or going into a campaign level.
+It holds a square grid of all the cards the player owns on the top, the square's side being half of the screen's height, and a bottom section of 4 slots to see what cards have been chosen so far.

+>In-game UI

+The in-game interface is as the look-and-feel section shows.
+In addition to those elements, the "ME" and "OPPO" sections feature a small bar on the bottom of their respective squares that empties to the left in 30 seconds, resetting everytime the assigned player makes a move.
+That bar is the inactivity bar, that makes the player lose the game if it empties completely.
+There is also a main time bar, showing how much time is left, below the 2 squares, just as broad as the 2 squares together.

 #### 5.3.2.
 Rules